Burr & Forman LLP

 About this office:

-Burr & Forman LLP is a century old, full-service law firm with a forward-thinking approach to providing legal solutions.
-A southeast regional firm with nearly 250 attorneys in offices in Alabama, Florida, Georgia, Mississippi, and Tennessee drawing from a diverse range of resources to help clients achieve their goals.
+Burr & Forman LLP is a century old full-service law firm with a forward-thinking approach to providing legal solutions.
+We have nearly 300 attorneys and offices in Alabama, Florida, Georgia, Mississippi and Tennessee.
+Burr & Forman offers a wide range of business and litigation services to diverse clients with local, national and international interests.

 Burr & Forman is distinguished by its exceptional client relationships.